Popseli/Prediction-of-Phishing-Webpages/README.md

 * Hyperparameter tuning
 * Model explainability analysis

-## Features
+## Dataset
 A total of 35 features based on URL and webpage structure, webpage contents and third party information related to a webpage were identified for the prediction task.

-## Dataset
-We retrieved 12,691 phishing and 13,494 legitimate webpages that prompt sensitive information from PhishTank and Tranco online repositories.
+We then retrieved 12,691 phishing and 13,494 legitimate webpages that prompt sensitive information from PhishTank and Tranco online repositories.
 From each active webpage, we extracted feature values to form a dataset of 26,115 records.
 The records were stored in a MySQL database.

 ## Key Software and Libraries Used
 * Python